Eric Dorman-Smith: Characteristics and reputation

 Dorman-Smith was an unorthodox commander and has attracted contrasting opinions.
 To some, such as B. H. Liddell Hart, he was "the outstanding soldier of his generation".
 To others, such as Field Marshals Michael Carver and Alanbrooke, he was a "sinister influence" and the major cause of Auchinleck's dismissal.
 Montgomery called him "a menace" but despite his antipathy, the Battle of Alam el Halfa was fought on a plan very close to that conceived by Dorman-Smith for Auchinleck.
 Montgomery made skilful use of the defensive system which he had been instrumental in planning and laying out.
 Carver, however, points out that Montgomery did make a decisive alteration to this plan by bringing up troops that were to have been held in reserve in the Nile Delta to form a continuous line of defence.
-The effect of this was to reduce the need for mobility for which the British Army in terms of organisation, training and communications was not highly skilled − despite the efforts of people such as Dorman-Smith to reform it.
+The effect of this was to reduce the need for mobility for which the Eighth Army in organisation, training and communications was not highly skilled − despite the efforts of people such as Dorman-Smith to reform it.

-The key characteristic of Dorman-Smith's career is that he was not politically astute and made a number of enemies in the 1920s and 1930s who worked against him, including Penney, Montgomery and most significantly in view of his fall from grace, Brooke, "I had been worried for some time by Auchinleck's handling of armoured formations, mainly due to his listening to the advice of 'Chink' Dorman-Smith."
-Montgomery finally initiated battle at El Alamein at a date one month later than had previously been envisaged in the Auchinleck-Dorman-Smith plan, which was mainly responsible for their dismissals.
+Characteristic of Dorman-Smith's career is that he was not politically astute and made a number of enemies in the 1920s and 1930s who worked against him, including Penney, Montgomery and most significantly in view of his fall from grace, Brooke, "I had been worried for some time by Auchinleck's handling of armoured formations, mainly due to his listening to the advice of 'Chink' Dorman-Smith."
+Montgomery finally initiated battle at El Alamein at a date one month later than had been envisaged in the Auchinleck–Dorman-Smith plan, which was mainly responsible for their dismissals.

-He sued Churchill, forcing him to amend The Hinge of Fate, part of his history of the Second World War, so that an implied slur on the fighting mettle of Auchinleck was removed.
+In 1953 Dorman-Smith sued Churchill in Ireland for libel after The Hinge of Fate, part of his history of the Second World War, mentioned his 1942 dismissal; Churchill settled out of court in 1954, inserting a footnote in later printings of the book exonerating Dorman-Smith.
 Less acrimoniously, Montgomery was forced to tone down his criticisms of his predecessors in the Eighth Army, when he published his memoirs in August 1958.
-When Field Marshal Sir Harold Alexander brought out his memoirs in 1961, "Chink" was preparing his case but his legal team advised him to withdraw.
+When Field Marshal Sir Harold Alexander brought out his memoirs in 1961, Dorman-Smith was preparing his case but his legal team advised him to withdraw.